-- 5.54 New or improved access can decrease the practical walking distance from an existing open space that may have previously only been accessible by car or public transport.
-By making it easier for pedestrians to cross barriers or walk along newly created routes, open space deficiency in the borough can be reduced. - 5.55 A suitable alternative access is considered to be one that does not increase existing walk times from the open space to the residential community that it serves and to nearby public transport. - 5.56 This policy promotes innovative approaches to delivering new open spaces as well as locating parks in areas of the borough where accessibility to public open spaces is poor by creating smaller open spaces e.g. pocket parks, which could play a vital role in increasing accessibility. - 5.57 Rivers and waterways fall under the definition of open space and it will be vital that new development alongside these spaces either maintains existing access or provides for new access, including waterside walks.
+- may be located close to an open space, if there is no direct public walking route provided then the open space may provide little benefit to the residents of the new development. - 5.51 New or improved access can decrease the practical walking distance from an existing open space that may have previously only been accessible by car or public transport.
+By making it easier for pedestrians to cross barriers or walk along newly created routes, open space deficiency in the borough can be reduced. - 5.52 A suitable alternative access is considered to be one that does not increase existing walk times from the open space to the residential community that it serves and to nearby public transport. - 5.53 This policy promotes innovative approaches to delivering new open spaces as well as locating parks in areas of the borough where accessibility to public open spaces is poor by creating smaller open spaces e.g. pocket parks, which could play a vital role in increasing accessibility.

+Opportunities to improve biodiversity within new open space or existing open space that is being made accessible should be pursued, especially where this can secure measurable net gains for biodiversity and enhance access to nature. - 5.54 Rivers and waterways fall under the definition of open space and it will be vital that new development alongside these spaces either maintains existing access or provides for new access, including waterside walks.